dogefriendyt/TDS/README.md

 # Rank

+Farm 1: 7/10 (at wave ~33 it lets enemies go right by)

+Farm 2: ???/10 (Has not been tested)

 Farm 3: 8/10 for gems (you die at wave 22 but gives 30 gems)

-Farm 2: 9/10 (Has not been tested)

-Farm 1: 7/10 (at wave ~33 it lets enemies go right by)

 Farm 4: 7/10 (unfortunately it doesn't just automatically just execute)

+Farm 5: ???/10 (Has not been tested)

+Farm 6: 8/10 (Works good ends at wave 31)

 # Maps